Advent of Code 2015 - Day 6 - Probably a Fire Hazard

 };

-The benefits to using this approach are for performance as the interpreter is able to know of what type and size the array should be allocated up-front.
-In the case of the two-dimensional array, we produce this array somewhat dynamically; and the engine is not able to be sure of what exact type we will be storing throughout its lifetime (as JavaScript arrays are heterogeneous).
+The benefits of using this approach are for performance, as the interpreter is able to determine the type and size of the array up-front.
+In the case of the two-dimensional array, we produce this array somewhat dynamically, and the engine is not able to be sure of what exact type we will be storing throughout its lifetime (as JavaScript arrays are heterogeneous).